ingridscience

 Summary

-Make a simple toy that jumps, using the elastic potential energy of an elastic band.
+Make a simple toy that jumps, using the energy/force from an elastic band.

 Materials